Devking/Chirper/Part 2/README.md

 ## Query API

 A query is described as any message sent from the Python web server to the C++11 data server.
+All queries will expect at least one response message from the data server.

 13 queries currently exist in our system.
 They are described as follows: